NeuralEnsemble/python-neo/doc/source/core.rst

 cut across the simple container hierarchy.

 :py:class:`RecordingChannel`:
-    A physical location identifying the recorded data (for example the position of the electrode).
+    Links :py:class:`AnalogSignal`, :py:class:`SpikeTrain`
-    Useful for linking objects that come from the same logical and/or physical channel inside a :py:class:`Block` possibly across  several :py:class:`Segment` .
+    objects that come from the same logical and/or physical channel inside a :py:class:`Block`, possibly across  several :py:class:`Segment` objects.

 :py:class:`RecordingChannelGroup`:
     A group for associated :py:class:`RecordingChannel` objects.
 This has several possible uses:
-      * A first one is for linking several :py:class:`AnalogSignalArray` across several  :py:class:`Segment` inside a  :py:class:`Block`.
+      * for linking several :py:class:`AnalogSignalArray` objects across several  :py:class:`Segment` objects inside a  :py:class:`Block`.
-      * A second one is for multielectrode arrays, where spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`Unit` with the group of recording channels on which it was calculated (example: a tetrode).
+      * for multielectrode arrays, where spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`Unit` with the group of recording channels from which it was calculated.
-      * A third use and flexible use is for grouping several :py:class:`RecordingChannel`.
-There are many case for that.
+      * for grouping several :py:class:`RecordingChannel` objects.
+There are many use cases for this.
-        For instance for intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.
-For Multi Electrode Array, :py:class:`RecordingChannelGroup` is used to gather all :py:class:`RecordingChannel` of the same MEA.
+        For instance, for intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.
+For multielectrode arrays, :py:class:`RecordingChannelGroup` is used to gather all :py:class:`RecordingChannel` objects of the same array.

 :py:class:`Unit`:
     A Unit gathers all the :class:`SpikeTrain` objects within a common :class:`Block`, possibly across several Segments, that have been emitted by the same cell.
     A :class:`Unit` is linked to :class:`RecordingChannelGroup` objects from which it was detected.
-    This replaces the :class:`Neuron` class in the previous version of neo (v0.1).
+    This replaces the :class:`Neuron` class in the previous version of Neo (v0.1).

 .. image:: images/base_schematic.png
    :height: 500 px
    :alt: Neo : Neurotools/OpenElectrophy shared base architecture
    :align: center

 Relationships between objects
 =============================